justynjen/Mind-Body--Keto/recipes/_posts/2017-07-20-getting-saucy-with-chef-nicole-tzatziki-for-every-belly.md

 instagram_url:
 ---

-Aioli is a staple sauce all over the world, creamy and garlicky with a hint of lemon.
-Whether used as a sandwich spread, topper on freshly prepared meats, or dip for potatoes of any kind, it is a fantastic addition to your repertoire.
-And we call it Cheater’s Aioli because we use any kind of already prepared mayonnaise as a base and whip all the rich flavor right into it!

-#### CHEATER’S AIOLI
+Tzatziki is one of my favorite sauces, whether used as a dip for pita or a creamy, cooling, herbaceous side for a rack of lamb.
+Try replacing your regular dressing for Greek salad with this yummy condiment!

+&nbsp;

+### GETTING SAUCY WITH CHEF NICOLE: TZATZIKI FOR EVERY BELLY

+&nbsp;

 ##### PREP TIME

 5 mins

+&nbsp;

 ##### TOTAL TIME

 5 mins

-Cheater’s Aioli takes minutes to make, and you can make it your own by adding the fresh herb of your choice.
-Pro-tip – add basil to make an AMAZING compliment to seared tuna as well as turkey sandwiches!
-And use in place of regular mayonnaise in traditional savory recipes.
+&nbsp;

+I love this creamy, herby sauce!
+But I wanted to make a variation for those who are not into dairy, so every belly can enjoy it!

+&nbsp;

 Author: Nicole Poirier

 Recipe type: sauce, dip, condiment

-Cuisine: European, American, Californian, Vegetarian
+Cuisine: Greek, Californian

-Serves: 1 cup
+Serves: 1½ cups

+&nbsp;

 ### INGREDIENTS

+&nbsp;

+* 1 c greek yogurt/labneh/creme fraiche/coconut cream collected from a can of full-fat coconut milk that has been refrigerated overnight
-* 1 cup mayonnaise, your choice
+* 1 clove garlic, minced
-* 2 cloves garlic
+* ½ cup cucumber, peeled, seeded, and minced or shredded
+* 1 tsp lemon zest (zest lemon before juicing!)
 * 1 Tablespoon lemon juice
+* 1 Tablespoon chopped fresh dill
-* 1 Tablespoon fresh herbs (optional)
+* 1 Tablespoon chopped fresh mint
+* Salt & pepper to taste
+* &nbsp;

 ### INSTRUCTIONS

+&nbsp;

-1. Combine all the ingredients in a blender or food processor and blend until smooth.
-Use immediately or transfer to a small, lidded container.
-Will keep for 1 – 2 weeks in the refrigerator.
+1. Combine all the ingredients in a small bowl.
+Use creme fraiche for the most Keto-friendly dairy option, coconut cream to make it Paleo, vegan, and/or dairy-free.
+Enjoy immediately or transfer to a small, lidded container.
+Will keep for 1 week in the refrigerator.